johnfedoruk/bangular/aio/content/guide/testing.md

 asynchronous activities within this test_ complete&mdash;the definition of "stable."

-Then the test resumes and kicks off another round of change detection (`fixture.detectChanges`), which tells Angular to update the DOM with the quote.
+Then the test resumes and kicks off another round of change detection (`fixture.detectChanges`), which tells Bangular to update the DOM with the quote.
 The `getQuote` helper method extracts the display element text and the expectation confirms that the text matches the test quote.